-Mostly when I suspect that there is rootkit presence on Linux, the first I would go for is I am sure mostly all admins prefer the same or rkhunter.
+Mostly when I suspect that there is rootkit presence on Linux, I run chkrootkit.
+I am sure mostly all admins prefer the same or summer other tools like rkhunter.
 Yesterday just of curiosity when I checked the chkrrootkit script I saw that it would check for the default locations where the rootkit infects.
-If a dedicated hacker completely re-engineers the code, I don’t think it would throw out a error.
-I believe that the speed with which it scans out results is also because of it.
-I may be wrong as i have not read the complete script but rare.
+A serious attacker will completely re-engineer the code and I am sure these tools will not throw out an error.
+I believe that the speed with which it scans out the output is because of this.